k8-g/ACNH_API/README.md

 ![Insomnia test: GET /islands/3](/docs/Screenshots/5.%20GET%20islands:3%20fail.png)

 - Probably should have added a decorator function that checks if user is owner in island_controller
-	- as three of the 4 code sections check this
+	- as three of the four code sections check this
 	- doing this would avoid code repetition
 	- not enough time to implement this function